SixArm/mast-cell-help/topics/start-here-for-supplements/index.md

 **For chronic pain**:

 * **Palmitoylethanolamide (PEA)**: 400 mg sublingually 3 times a day; pierce capsule and squeeze under the tongue.
 Do for at least 2 weeks.
-If no adverse reaction, then increase to 400 mg 3 times a day; swallow whole capsule.
+If no adverse reaction, increase to 400 mg 3 times a day; swallow whole capsule.
 Do for at least 6 weeks.
-If no adverse reaction, then increase 400 mg 3 times a day.
+If no adverse reaction, increase 400 mg 3 times a day.